-- Sustain earnings growth momentum of the PLDT Group driven by Smart, stability of PLDT's fixed line business and improved profits at ePLDT Acbieved.
-Net profits of the wireless and fixed line segments improved by Pesos 17.7 billion (US\$315 million) and Pesos 8.5 billion (US\$151 million), respectively, while ePLDT's loss widened - by Pesos 309 million (US\$6 million) to Pesos 693 million (US\$12 million) resulted from making a one-off impairment provision.
+- Sustain earnings growth momentum of the PLDT Group driven by Smart, stability of PLDT's fixed line business and improved profits at ePLDT - Achieved.
+Net profits of the wireless and fixed line segments improved by Pesos 17.7 billion (US\$315 million) and Pesos 8.5 billion (US\$151 million), respectively, while ePLDT's loss widened by Pesos 309 million (US\$6 million) to Pesos 693 million (US\$12 million) resulted from making a one-off impairment provision.
 Overall, PLDT reported record high consolidated net income of Pesos 28 billion (US\$500 million). - Continue to maximize cash flows for debt reduction Achieved.
-Consolidated free cash flow improved by 65 per cent to Pesos 37.3 billion (US\$665 million); Fixed line repaid US\$500 million of debt which was 43 per cent ahead of target. - Be in a position to restore dividends to common shareholders in 2005 Achieved.
-Declared common dividend of Pesos 14 per share on 12 May 2005, representing 10 per cent of the normalized net income attributable to common shareholders for the year ended 31 December 2004.
+Consolidated free cash flow improved by 65 per cent to Pesos 37.3 billion (US\$665 million); Fixed line repaid US\$500 million of debt which was 43 per cent ahead of target. - Be in a position to restore dividends to common shareholders in 2005 per cent of the normalized net income attributable to common shareholders for the year ended 31 December 2004.